 Despite Iran's meddling and support for terrorism in Kuwait, Kuwait has sought to cultivate good relations with Tehran, placing it at odds with other GCC nations.
-For the first time since the 1979 Iranian Revolution, in June 2014 the Kuwaiti Emir, Shiekh Sabah al-Ahmad al Sabah, led a high-level delegation to visit Iran.
-As a result of this visit, Kuwait and Iran agreed to a memorandum of understanding, which went as far to say that the two countries would coordinate their security efforts.
-Unlike Saudi Arabia and Bahrain, Kuwait opted to maintain diplomatic ties with Iran even after Iran executed the prominent Saudi cleric, Nimr al-Nimr, and attacked the Saudi diplomatic missions in Iran in 2016.
-More recently, Kuwait has also sought to serve as a mediator in the dispute between Qatar and Saudi Arabia, the UAE, and Bahrain; a dispute which centers in part on Qatar's links to Tehran.
+For the first time since the 1979 Iranian Revolution, in June 2014, the Kuwaiti Emir, Shiekh Sabah al-Ahmad al Sabah, led a high-level delegation to Iran.
+As a result of this visit, Kuwait and Iran agreed to a memorandum of understanding, saying that the two countries would coordinate their security efforts.
+Unlike Saudi Arabia and Bahrain, Kuwait initially opted to maintain diplomatic ties with Iran even after Iranians attacked the Saudi diplomatic missions in Iran in 2016 in response to Saudi Arabia's execution of the prominent Shi'a cleric Nimr al-Nimr.
+However, Kuwait would later cut diplomatic ties with Tehran out of solidarity with Saudi Arabia.
+More recently, Kuwait has also sought to serve as a mediator in the dispute between Qatar and Saudi Arabia, the UAE, and Bahrain, which centers in part on Qatar's links to Tehran.